 Sofia is the biggest city and capital of Bulgaria in Eastern Europe in the Balkans just north of Greece.
 It was built at the foot of the Vitosha Mountains along the Western border of the nation.

-The city hosts many cultural institutions, important national and local universities and other institutions of higher learning, and commercial enterprises and international corporations’ regional offices.
+The city hosts many cultural institutions, important universities and other institutions of higher learning, and commercial enterprises and international corporations’ regional offices.

 Sofia has the distinction of being ranked in the top ten best locations to start up a business in the entire world.
 It excels particularly in the category of information technology, per the national station Bulgarian National Television.

-In year 2013, Sofia was also attractively ranked the most affordable capital city to visit in all of Europe, making it easier to find a good place where to stay in Sofia.
+It is one of the most affordable capital cities to visit in all of Europe, making it easier to find a good place where to stay in Sofia.
 There are quite a variety of areas in Sofia from which you can choose.

 In a sprawling metropolis of over a million and a half inhabitants, there are no shortages of different neighborhoods from which visitors can choose to stay in Sofia.